 Tifway 419 Bermuda has been used for more than 50 years, providing high quality turf performance in a variety of applications.
 Tifway’s density and quick recovery from injury make it a durable Bermudagrass with excellent traffic tolerance.
 It performs reliably in residential and commercial settings as well as on sports fields and golf courses.

-Fine leaf blade; dark green during growing season, warm brown in dormancy; good color retention
+Fine leaf blade; dark green during growing season, warm brown in dormancy; good fall color retention

 - High traffic tolerance